olinlibrary/htl-lab1/README.md

 # HtL Lab 1

 This is a [Flask](http://flask.pocoo.org) server that implements a minimal web-based interface to the Olin College 2016-2017 course catalog.
-The course data is scraped from the <olin.edu> web site.

 ## Requirements

 Python 3 is required to run this program.
-You can test whether Python 3 is installed on your laptop by running `python3` in the bash (shell) command line.
+You can test whether Python 3 is installed on your laptop by running `python3 --version` in the bash (shell) command line:

+    $ python --version
+    Python 2.7.6

 ## Setup